mohammadh128/quiz-game-with-python/README.md

 # quiz-game-with-python
-Creating a quiz game using python and tkinter
+Creating a math game using python and tkinter for my daughter

 You can change the questions in json file